32naosummitkiya26-collab/Blade-Convert-Hub-Plus/Startbootstrap-personal/Readme.md

 ### 1. Run everything as default
 DOM Group: 466/468/488

 There's no problem with separating the nav and footer into subviews.
 However, I have an idea that if I combine 466/468 into one group, I might be able to create a more efficient template.

+### 2. Execute at DOM hierarchy level 2
+DOM Group: 46/48

+Comparing the base layout of each group reveals that they are identical.
+This leads me to the idea of ​​combining them into one.